astrolabsoftware/spark-fits/README.rst

 APIs
 ================

-Spark FITS has API for Scala, Python, Java and R.
+spark-fits has API for Scala, Python, Java and R.
-All APIs share the same core classes and routines, so the ways to create DataFrame from all languages using Spark FITS are identical.
+All APIs share the same core classes and routines, so the ways to create DataFrame from all languages using spark-fits are identical.

 Scala
 ----------------